brab0/doggo-scraping/README.md

 The main approach under Doggo Scraping is to abstract semantically(*and programmatically*) things you don't need to worry about by providing a super-api(*ironic content alert*) of methods made of: a starter(**wakeUp**) with a built-in *ender*, a chainable iterator(**iterate**), a chainable redirector(**goto**) and a DOM evaluable(**eval**).

 ### Dependencies
-This project runs over a [headless-chrome](https://developers.google.com/web/updates/2017/04/headless-chrome) instance (yes, you gonna need **59+ chrome version**).
+This project runs over a [headless-chrome](https://developers.google.com/web/updates/2017/04/headless-chrome) instance (*you gonna need 59+ chrome version*).
 To initialize it and make use of some [DevTools Protocol API](https://chromedevtools.github.io/devtools-protocol/) utilities, we're using in this project [lighthouse's](https://developers.google.com/web/tools/lighthouse/) [chrome-launcher](https://www.npmjs.com/package/chrome-launcher).
-But, for DOM's handling, we choose to work with [cheerio](https://github.com/cheeriojs/cheerio), which implements jQuery's core to make powerfull evaluations.
+But, for the DOM's handling, we choose to work with [cheerio](https://github.com/cheeriojs/cheerio), which implements jQuery's core to make powerfull evaluations.

 ## API
 ### wakeUp(url, callback(doggoInstance))
-A promise that internally lauches headless-chrome, calls `goto(url)`(*since you have to work in a DOM's page anyway*) and, after returns from callback, orders doggo to `die()`(*but he's just pretending...no, he's not!*).
+A promise that internally lauches headless-chrome, calls `goto(url)`(*since you have to work in a DOM's page anyway*) and, after returning from callback, orders doggo to `die()`(*but he's just pretending...no, he's not!*).

 ```javascript
     doggo.wakeUp('http://initialurl.com/', doggoInstance => {